 Offences we represent:

 During a police interview, you have the right to remain silent and do not have to answer police questions.
 However, you must provide information regarding your name, address and date of birth.
 A negative inference cannot be drawn from this silence or used against you in the future.
-If you do decide to talk to police, it is important that a lawyer accompanies you to prevent from incrimination or providing information which can be used against you.
+If you do decide to talk to police, it is important that a lawyer accompanies you to assist you in ensuring you do not provide any incriminating information.
+Please refer to the video link in the "What should I do if I am arrested" FAQ above.

 Yes, if you have been charged with an offence, police must provide you with the opportunity to call a friend or relative.
 You can ask them to be present for the duration of your police interview.
 However, if they interfere with the process, they will be removed.
 You also have the right to ask for the opportunity to telephone a lawyer.
 If police do not provide you with this opportunity, you have the right to delay the police interview until a lawyer can be contacted.